 Candidates must meet all admission requirements for higher education in their country of origin: secondary school leaver's qualification, university entrance examination etc.

-Candidates must put together their dossier in their country of residence, each year between 15 November and 22 January via one of the following organisations:
+Candidates must complete the dossier in their country of residence, each year between 15 November and 22 January via one of the following offices:

 Assessment of French Language Proficiency: